 Write your ideas down in an eye-catching and interesting way, either as a poster or a leaflet or even a PowerPoint!
 Get creative and good luck!

-Now that we have been awarded the BRONZE status as a Rights Respecting School, staff and pupils are now working and striving towards gaining the next award....SILVER!
+Now that we have been awarded the SILVER status as a Rights Respecting School, staff and pupils will now be working at maintaining this level and at the same time, striving towards gaining the next award....GOLD!
 To gain this award we must ensure that at the heart of everything we do at Northern we are aware of and are addressing the rights of the children as set out by the United Nations.

 There are over 40 rights set out by the United Nations Convention, known as ARTICLES, which apply to all the children in the world, not just the UK.
 These Articles are believed, by the UN, to be the things that a child would need in his/her life in order to become a happy, healthy and well rounded member and contributor of society.
 To see a full list of the Articles, please click on the web link below.